zeninfinity/devops-toolbox/prometheus/README.md

 We begin by creating an AMI that will spin up the prometheus server ready to go.

 ## Terraform
-Now that we have an AMI, we build the server with terraform.
+Now that we have an AMI, we build an Amazon Linux 2 instance using terraform.